coderdojo-japan/coderdojo.jp/db/docs/english.md

 ## [🗾](#japan) CoderDojo community in Japan {#japan}

-In the early days of CoderDojo, when its size was less than 10 countries and 100 dojos, the first dojo was born in [OpenSource Cafe](https://medium.com/opensource-cafe) in 2012.
+In the early days of CoderDojo, when it was present in fewer than 10 countries with around 100 dojos, the first Japanese dojo session took place at [OpenSource Cafe](https://medium.com/opensource-cafe) in 2012.

 <div style="padding: 10px 0px;">
   <img class='lazyload' loading='lazy' alt="Photo of the 1st dojo session in OpenSource Cafe"